 3. Don’t Rush the Shot

-The old shotgunning advice “Make haste with deliberation” applies to jump shooting.
+The old shotgunning advice “Make haste with deliberation” applies to jump shooting ducks.
 Pick your target, see it clearly, then mount the gun and make the shot.
-Rushing risks a poor gun mount or a missed shot, and you need to let the birds gain a little space so your pattern can open up.
+Rushing your shot risks a poor gun mount or a miss, and you need to let the birds gain a little space so your pattern can open up.

-If you jump a whole flock, pick one bird at the edge of the group.
+If you jump a whole flock, pick one bird at the edge of the group to shoot at.
 Shooting into the middle of a flock risks killing and crippling more than one bird at a time.

 5. Bring a Few Decoys

 When birds flush at long range, don’t risk a shot, because if you shoot at them, they probably won’t come back.
 Instead, carry three or four decoys with you, toss them out, and settle in to wait for 30 minutes to see if they return.

 6. Wait for the Ducks to Come Back

 Even if shot at, teal often circle back, giving you a passing shot.
 Teal are so small that if they appear to be in range, they are probably very close.
 They won’t require any more lead than simply shooting at the beak.